anudeepsamaiya/100-days-of-code/log.md

 ### Day 2: January 3, 2016

- **Today's Progress**: Very little code was written today but got a clear idea about Media Providers in android.
+ **Today's Progress:** Very little code was written today but got a clear idea about Media Providers in android.
 I will be using this approach to query images from external and interal storage.

  **Thoughts:** Achieved clarity on approach to read media from external and internal storage.
 Further reading will clarify any confusions hereafter.